2Cubed/ProjectEuler-Minecraft/README.md

 Project Euler problems, solved using Minecraft command blocks!

 ## Formatting
-Assume all command blocks are Conditional, and are set to the default settings.
+Assume all command blocks are Chains and are set to the default settings.
 If anything is changed, it will be reflected in a comment.